Road Cars on Track - The Privateers

 Little is known of the event details, but the car competed in numerous hill-climbs in Luxembourg as well as the Belgian Ardennes area, being also raced at Zolder in 1969 to a 2nd place in Class.

 By early 1989 the car had deteriorated considerably and the car was sold to a new owner, again in Luxembourg, who removed the body and replaced the rusty chassis.
 The car is currently undergoing a total restoration in Switzerland.

 Currently in restoration

-Built in March 1968 as a LHD road car with a 1275cc Cooper 'S' engine, painted Regal Red.
+Built in March 1968 as a LHD Road car with a 1275cc Cooper 'S' engine and painted Regal Red.
 The car was the second car imported by the Portuguese importer 'Cafer' garage based in Porto, who registered it for the road with registration number RR-28-52 in the April, although it would spend most of its life competing in various events in Portugal.

 It was believed to have been driven initially by Mane Nogueira Pinto before Adalberto Medeiros bought the car in July 1969 and competed in it until 1970 at such events at Vila do Conde, Monsanto and Granja do Marques.